George Floyd's family says four officers involved in his death should be charged with murder - Local News 8

 That officer never faced charges.
 He was fired in 2019 after being found guilty in a disciplinary trial of using a chokehold on Garner and later sued the city over his termination.

-Floyd’s cause and manner of death remains pending and is being investigated by local, state and federal law enforcement, the Hennepin County Medical Examiner’s Office said in a statement.
+Findings on the cause and manner of Floyd’s death remain pending and it is being investigated by local, state and federal law enforcement, the Hennepin County Medical Examiner’s Office said in a statement.

 “For five minutes, we watched as a white officer pressed his knee to the neck of a black man,” Frey said in a news conference.

 “When you hear someone calling for help, you are supposed to help.
-This officer failed in the most basic human sense.
-What happened on Chicago and 38th this last night is simply awful.
-It was traumatic and it serves as a clear reminder of just how far we have to go.”
+This officer failed in the most basic human sense,” he said.

 “Being black in America,” he added, should not be “a death sentence.”